wbabik/Practical_computing/Class_2/Class2.md

 Download file from [here](https://www.dropbox.com/s/stfdyaudt0dg0lb/Text_file_01.txt?dl=0), save it in your course directory, run Notepad++ and open the file.
 You should see something like this:

 There are two lines of text in the file.
 When you select `View -> Show Symbol -> Show All Characters`, you will see, in addition to text some extra symbols.
 These are small dots in place of whitespaces between words and letters `CR` and `LF` on black background at the end of the lines.
 Actually these are two normally invisible characters that are inserted into a text file when you press <kbd>Enter</kbd> to end a line of text.
-Unfortunately ends of line symbols are system-specific, in Windows they are `CRLF`, in Mac `LFCR` and in Linux `LF` only.
+Unfortunately end-of-line (EOL) symbols are system-specific, in Windows they are `CRLF`, in Mac `LFCR` and in Linux `LF` only.
 Although it may seem jaust a curiosity and in many situations it indeed doesn't matter, we're introducing this information here becauseit is a common enough source of frustration.
 Things don't work as they should although everything seems in order, and the the problem turns out to be in the type of end of line.
-The problem is very easy to fix if you are aware of it.
+The problem is easy to fix if you are aware of it.

 EOL conversion, programs give you a choice, like in the case of MS Word

 Other non-printable characters: TAB

 ## Encoding

+As most of early development of computters occurred in English-speaking countries, the character sets supported were English, or more generally speaking Latin alphabet-centric.
+In early days of text files only slightly more than 200 (or evel less than 100) printable characters were available.
+ASCII.
+This led to the development of various text encoding standards to represnt various alphabets and sets of characteres.
+These were usually not intercompatible.
+Fortunately now an almost de facto standard called UTF-8 exists, which is capable of representing more than million characters.
+It is fully compatible with ASCII as ASCII is a subset of UTF-8.
+Thry to always use UTF-8.

 ## Delimited text